std::vector constructors

 );

 Copy constructor.
-Constructs the container with the copy of the contents of other
+Constructs the container with the copy of the contents of other.

-The second version uses alloc
+The second version uses alloc as the allocator.

 Obtaining the allocator and deduction

-Linear in size of other
+Linear in size of other.

 Example